DataNinjaAPI/dataninja-smartcontent-api-sdk-java/README.md

 # dataninja-smartcontent-api-java-sdk

 The Data Ninja family of services provide content intelligence by analyzing text for natural language understanding.
-There are three main groups of services: Smart Content, Smart Data, and Smart Learning.
+There are four main groups of services: Smart Content, Smart Sentiment, Smart Data, and Smart Learning.
 This repository pertains only to the Smart Content services.
-For more information, please visit the Data Ninja website at http://dataiq.io.
+For more information, please visit the Data Ninja website at https://dataninja.net.

-Copyright 2015 DOCOMO Innovations, Inc.
+Copyright 2016 DOCOMO Innovations, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at